nodejs/node/doc/api/fs.md

 * `callback` {Function}
   * `err` {Error}

-Asynchronously rename file at `oldPath` to the pathname provided as `newPath`.
-In the case that `newPath` already exists, it will be overwritten.
-No arguments other than a possible exception are given to the completion callback.
+Asynchronously rename file or directory at `oldPath` to the pathname provided as `newPath`.
+In the case that `newPath` already exists, it will be overwritten. `fs.rename` can throw the below error:

+- On **Linux** when renaming directory exists and is NOT empty, it throws a `ENOTEMPTY` error.
+- On **Unix** when renaming directory exists and is NOT empty, it throws a `ENOENT` error.
+- On **Windows** regardless of renaming directory is empty, it throws a `EPERM` error.

+No arguments other than a possible exception (as mentioned above) are given to the completion callback.

 See also: rename(2).